rails/rails/guides/source/getting_started.md

 <%= link_to 'Back to Posts', posts_path %>
 ```

-This adds a form on the +Post+ show page that creates a new comment by
+This adds a form on the `Post` show page that creates a new comment by
-calling the +CommentsController+ +create+ action.
-The +form_for+ call here uses
+calling the `CommentsController` `create` action.
+The `form_for` call here uses
-an array, which will build a nested route, such as +/posts/1/comments+.
+an array, which will build a nested route, such as `/posts/1/comments`.

-Let's wire up the +create+:
+Let's wire up the `create`:

 ```ruby
 class CommentsController < ApplicationController